theBowja/DISTINCT-1/README.md

 ## AWS

+Create an elasticbeanstalk application and setup the necessary configurations in order to run the server.

 ### Prerequisites
-Your IAM user account must have privileges to ElasticBeanstalk, Amazon RDS, and ElasticFileSystem
+Your IAM user account must have privileges for ElasticBeanstalk, Amazon RDS, and ElasticFileSystem

-### Running
+### Setup
 ```
 ======= steps in AWS =========
 go to ElasticBeanStalk